NannyML/nannyml/docs/tutorials/detecting_data_drift/multivariate_drift_detection.rst

 .. image:: /_static/drift-guide-multivariate.svg

-The multivariate drift results provide a consice summary of where data drift is happening in our input data.
+The multivariate drift results provide a concise summary of where data drift is happening in our input data.

 .. _SimpleImputer: https://scikit-learn.org/stable/modules/generated/sklearn.impute.SimpleImputer.html